yuchen-mei/ee372-esekf/README.md

 *  SramWrapper - uses an OpenRAM generated SRAM (to be added soon)

 # Setup
-To run this flow, please install the following dependencies first:
+To run this flow, please install the following dependencies first in this order:

-* `skywater-pdk`
+1. `skywater-pdk`

 Get SkyWater PDK:
 ```